What are Dentures Made of?

 What Are Partial Dentures Made Of: The Framework

 Partial dentures use a framework that holds your dentures in place.
 You can get denture frameworks made from many materials, such as:

-- Acrylic resin.
-This material isn't as strong and does not fit as well as metal frame dentures.
+Acrylic resin.
+This material aren’t as strong do not fit as well as metal frame dentures.

 You can also get denture frameworks made from nickel chrome, stainless steel, or even gold, but these are less common than those listed above.